sidd-2203/cellminercdb/www/files/guide.md

 4. Repeat the above steps as needed.

 <h2 id="pathways">Analysis By Pathway</h2>

 This module is designed to visualize the genetic pathways on the profiling data.
 Currently, it is a demo and has 10 TCGA pathways.
 All the inputs are on the sidebar panel and the pathway will be visualized on the main panel on the right side.

 ![Screenshot of CellMinerCDB Application](files/pathway_network1.jpeg)

-**Figure**: Shows a sample pathway Analysis of RTK-RAS pathway on a cell line.
+**Figure**: Shows a sample pathway Analysis of the RTK-RAS pathway on a cell line.

 <h4 id="inputsTopathway">Input Data</h4>

 1. **CellLineSet** selects the data source.
 The user can choose NCI60, CCLE, GDSC, CTRP, or NCI/DTP SCLC (see Data Sources for more details).
-2. **Select Pathway Source** offers two options for selecting a pathway: Use a Built in pathway list  or uploading a pathway.
+2. **Select Pathway Source** offers two options for selecting a pathway: Use a Built-in pathway list  or uploading a pathway.
    - Using **Upload Pathway**, you can visualize any pathway drawn on pathwaymapper.org.
 An example file can be found in the project repository.
 Upload the pathway and select the cell line or tissue.
    - Using **Use Built-in Pathway List**, you can choose from a list of genes available from any of the pathways in the list.
 3. **Select Gene** provides a list of genes available in at least one of the pathways.